2034 Winter Olympics

-The 2034 Winter Olympics, officially the XXVII Olympic Winter Games, and branded as Salt Lake City–Utah 2034, (Note: Niico'ooowu' 2034; Gosiute Shoshoni: Tit'-so-pi 2034; Sooléí 2034; Shoshoni: Soónkahni 2034) is an upcoming international multi-sport event scheduled to take place in the Salt Lake City metropolitan area of Utah, United States, from February 10–26, 2034.
+The 2034 Winter Olympics, officially the XXVII Olympic Winter Games, and branded as Utah 2034, (Note: Niico'ooowu' 2034; Gosiute Shoshoni: Tit'-so-pi 2034; Sooléí 2034; Shoshoni: Soónkahni 2034) is a future international multi-sport event scheduled to take place in the U.S. state of Utah from February 10 to 26, 2034.

-The Future Host Commission of the International Olympic Committee (IOC) nominated Salt Lake City–Utah as its preferred candidate on November 29, 2023.
-The Salt Lake City–Utah bid was approved on July 24, 2024, during the 142nd IOC Session in Paris.
+The Future Host Commission of the International Olympic Committee (IOC) initially nominated Salt Lake City as its preferred candidate on November 29, 2023.
+The bid was approved on July 24, 2024, during the 142nd IOC Session in Paris, France, and the games were eventually branded to Utah 2034 in November 2025 to better reflect the surrounding areas also hosting venues.
 They will be the fifth Winter Olympics, and tenth overall, to be hosted by the United States; having previously hosted the 2002 Winter Olympics, Salt Lake City will join St. Moritz, Lake Placid, Innsbruck, and Cortina d'Ampezzo as the fifth city to have hosted or co-hosted multiple Winter Olympic Games.
+This will also be the first Olympics held in the United States that will be branded under a host U.S. state instead of a city.

 Bidding process

-Under the new bidding process established under Olympic Agenda 2020, the Future Host Commission of the IOC engages in ongoing, non-committal "continuous dialogue" with parties that are interested in hosting a future Olympic Games.
-The Commission then recommends preferred candidates to be invited to "targeted dialogue" with the IOC Executive Board.
-In addition, a "host" can now consist of multiple regions or countries rather than just cities.
+Under the new bidding process established under Olympic Agenda 2020, the IOC's Future Host Commission for the Winter Olympic Games engages in ongoing, non-committal "continuous dialogue" with parties that are interested in hosting a future edition.
+The commission then recommends preferred candidates to be invited to "targeted dialogue" with the IOC executive board to formalize their bid, after which it is presented to the IOC's delegates for final approval.

 Host selection

-On November 29, 2023, per the recommendation of the Future Host Commission, the IOC Executive Board invited the United States Olympic & Paralympic Committee (USOPC) to targeted dialogue, with Salt Lake City—Utah named the sole preferred candidate for the 2034 Winter Olympics.
+On November 29, 2023, per the recommendation of the Future Host Commission, the IOC Executive board invited the United States Olympic & Paralympic Committee (USOPC) to targeted dialogue, with Salt Lake City named the sole preferred candidate for the 2034 Winter Olympics.

-During the 142nd IOC Session in Paris on July 24, 2024, Salt Lake City was elected as host of the 2034 Winter Olympics, via a referendum to the 95 IOC delegates.
+During the 142nd IOC Session in Paris, France on July 24, 2024, Salt Lake City was elected as host of the 2034 Winter Olympics, via a referendum to the 95 IOC delegates.